Saturday, February 14, 2015

-Manual osteopathy is extremely popular amongst medical doctors.
-Here are five medical doctors who have graduated from the Diploma in Osteopathic Manual Practice program (D.O.M.P.) of National Academy of Osteopathy.
+Manual osteopathy is extremely popular amongst internationally graduated medical doctors.
+Here are five international medical graduates (IMG) who have graduated from the Diploma in Osteopathic Manual Practice program (D.O.M.P.) of National Academy of Osteopathy.
 They attended the graduation ceremony on February 06, 2015 held at the York University Heights campus of NAO.

-The physicians/manual osteopaths in these photos listed here are Dr Jimmy Hu, Dr Miriam Dabasol Monar, Dr Deepak Pal, Dr Saeed Akbar Tariq, & Dr Muhammad Alsoroghli.
+The international medical graduate physicians/manual osteopaths in these photos listed here are Jimmy Hu, Miriam Dabasol Monar, Deepak Pal, Saeed Akbar Tariq, & Muhammad Alsoroghli.